aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/02_arithmetics.md

 * xx,yx,zx: the x,y,z coordinates of the point where the arithmetic expression is being evaluated (crystallographic coordinates).

-* xc,yc,zc: the x,y,z coordinates of the point where the arithmetic expression is being evaluated.
+* xc,yc,zc: the x,y,z Cartesian coordinates of the point where the arithmetic expression is being evaluated.
+Units are bohr. (*)

+* xm,ym,zm: the x,y,z Cartesian coordinates of the point where the arithmetic expression is being evaluated.
 By default, the coordinates have units of bohr in crystals, and are referred to the molecular center and have units of angstrom in molecules. (*)

 * xxr,yxr,zxr: the x,y,z coordinates of the point where the arithmetic expression is being evaluated (crystallographic coordinates in the